jinhangjiang/My-CV/index.md

 * Journal of Open Source Software

 __Conference & Workshop Reviewer:__
-* HITS 2022, HITS-Health Information Technology Symposium, a pre-conference activity of the International Conference on Information Systems
+* HITS 2022, Health Information Technology Symposium, a pre-conference activity of the International Conference on Information Systems
 * BlackboxNLP 2022, 5th edition of BlackboxNLP in conjunction with EMNLP 2022
 * AIME 2022, 20th International Conference on Artificial Intelligence in Medicine
 * W3PHIAI 2022, 6th International Workshop on Health Intelligence of the Association for the Advancement of Artificial Intelligence.